koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 <!-- note
 Here is a great talk about this topic.
-I recommend watching the video.
+I recommend watching the video when you have time.
 -->

 # DOM as a Second-class Citizen